al1998petridis/hello-world/README.md

 # hello-world
 just getting started
-I am first-year student of electronic engineering in the Aristotle university of thessaloniki
+I am student of electronic engineering in the Aristotle university of thessaloniki.